-As winter and the flu season nears, people will be trying to spot the difference between the symptoms of a common cold and those of Covid-19.
+As winter and the flu season nears, people will be trying to spot the difference between the symptoms of a common cold and flu and those of Covid-19.

-Anyone with symptoms of coronavirus can get a test, with the main effects listed as:
+Anyone with symptoms of coronavirus can get a test, with the main effects listed as a high temperature, a new and continuous cough and a loss or change to your sense of smell or taste.

 Professor Tim Spector, from King’s College London, who is leading the Covid Symptom Study app, said people are “getting it wrong” and are getting tests unnecessarily.

-He told BBC 4 Radio’s Today programme: “Most people’s chances are that they don’t have Covid, so we have to start thinking of ways to exclude it, rather than just going on this standard criteria that if you have any one of these (symptoms).”
+He told BBC 4 Radio’s Today programme on Thursday: “Most people’s chances are that they don’t have Covid, so we have to start thinking of ways to exclude it, rather than just going on this standard criteria that if you have any one of these (symptoms).”

 He added that official guidelines worked well for people aged 18 to 65 but that there needed to be more flexibility for different age groups.